 There are multiple treatment methods available for Erb’s palsy, and your child’s care team may consist of multiple specialists across various related disciplines.
 Keeping track of every detail would be difficult enough even if your baby’s health wasn’t at stake.
 We work with a team of doctors and nurses to identify your child’s needs so we can account for them in your claim.
 Then, we follow along with your baby’s care, gathering the evidence to support your case.
 In fact, we take care of most of the filing process on our own, so you can focus on helping your baby heal.

-Birth injuries can be terrifying, but you are not alone in this.
+Birth injury can be terrifying, but you are not alone in this time.
 Our experienced team can provide the support you and your family need.

 Call us at (215) 866-2424 to schedule a completely free consultation with one of our attorneys.
 We offer flexible appointments to ensure you have access to our services, no matter what.

 Jim Beasley, Sr. and Marsha Santangelo tried a six-week-long medical negligence case on behalf of a brain injured child.
 The suit involved obstetrical negligence which caused a mother to deliver her baby prematurely and immediately after the birth, another doctor put the breathing tube into the baby’s esophagus instead of the lungs.